 The last thing I built uses a few accessories left over from other Battlezone sets.
 I’ve had these two hydraulic arms laying around for a while now and was trying to figure out what to to with them.
 I wanted to create some kind of ‘power loader’ and was rifling through my bitz box when I saw a spare laser cannon and noticed that the column section can be fitted so it rotates.
 With a sudden rush of inspiration I built this:

-My Industrial Battlezone is finally sitting on my painting table.
-I’ve dones ome research into potential colour schemes and three colours stand out in actual real world examples; blue, yellow and grey.
-I liked that the yellow ties in with the rest of my battlezone, so I went with this colour scheme for the industrial pieces (and if you’ve been scrolling down from the top of this post, you’ll already have seen several examples of how it’s turned out.
+When researching potential colour schemes three colours stood out in actual real world examples; blue, yellow and grey.
+I liked that the yellow ties in with the rest of my battlezone buildings, so I went with a yellow and blue scheme for the industrial pieces Here’s some of the reference photos I used:

-I’m pleased with the overall effect and happy that the blue colour I’ve used looks right to me.
+I’m pleased with the overall effect and happy that the blue colour I’ve used looks right – not too bright or dark.

-Here’s a closer look at the pieces I’ve finished so far.
+Here’s a closer look at some of the pieces, followed by a quick breakdown of how I painted them.
 First up, a one cube ‘electrical station’ building;

 I painted the blue by undercoating on black, then airbrushing on an old Citadel colour I still have; ‘Nauseating Blue’.
 I kept this base coat quite thin, so some of the black still showed through. next I layered on Vallejo Model Colour Medium Blue 70.963.
 I washed on a watered down coat of Army Painter Strong Tone ink and once dry, drybrushed the edges with a lightened shade of the medium blue.

 I’m particularly happy with how the hazard stripes turned out on the roof.
 My friend Andy bought all three of the Anarchy Models Deadzone stencil sets and as kindly loaned them to me to try out.
 They’re great and I highly recommend them.
 I also added the word ‘danger’ on the front of the previous one cube building and the arrow on the front of this one using these stencils.
-They’re going to come in very useful for other structures too (especially when i get around to painting my landing pad!.
+These stencils also came in massively useful when I painted my landing pad.